 We want to make your journey to Liverpool Hope University go as smoothly as possible.
-This page tells you everything you need to know about what you need to do before you arrive, and what you can expect in the first few weeks when you get here.
-We hope this information helps, but please do not hesitate to contact us with any questions: firstname.lastname@example.org
+This page tells you what you need to do before you arrive, and what you can expect in the first few weeks.

-You can arrive in Liverpool via the following routes:
+You can travel to Liverpool via the following routes:

 We will even take you on a trip to the historic city of Chester by train, where you can walk the city walls, visit the amphitheatre, and browse around the Cathedral.

-Students on a three year Undergraduate degree - you will have already paid a Tuition fee Deposit.
-During your Finance interview, a payment plan will be agreed for the balance of your fees
+International Students on a three/four year Undergraduate degree - if you have not paid your Tuition fee (and Accommodation fee, if applicable), or Package fee, in full, a payment plan will be agreed for the balance of your fees.

-Students on a one year Postgraduate degree - you will have already paid a Tuition Fee deposit.
-During your Finance interview, you will be expected to pay 50% of the remaining balance and agree a date for payment of the remaining 50%
+International Students on a one year Postgraduate degree - if you have not paid your Tuition fee (and Accommodation fee, if applicable), or Package fee in full, you will be expected to pay 50% of the remaining balance and agree a date for payment of the remaining 50%

-International Exchange students - there is no tuition fee due, but if you are living in Halls of Residence, you will automatically be liable for the International Exchange Package fee, which you will be expected to pay in full before arrival.
-If you have not paid, you will be asked to pay in full during your Finance interview.
-Exchange students living off campus do not have fees to pay to Liverpool Hope University.
+International Exchange students - there is no tuition fee due, but if you choose to live in Halls of Residence (recommended), you will automatically be liable for the International Exchange Fee Package, which you will be expected to pay in full before arrival.

 To pay your university fees you should use the Liverpool Hope Bank Transfer (powered by our partner Western Union Business Solutions).
 By using this service you pay in your local currency from your home bank account so you do not need to worry about exchange rates or bank charges.